Ricky Simón: Ultimate Fighting Championship

 The bout between Simón and Brian Kelleher was rebooked for the third time and took place at UFC 258 on February 13, 2021.
 He won the fight via unanimous decision.

 Simón was scheduled to face Timur Valiev on September 25, 2021, at UFC 266.
 However, the bout was never officially announced by the promotion and Valiev was instead scheduled to face Daniel Santos at UFC Fight Night: Vieira vs. Tate.

 As the first bout of his new four-fight contract, Simón faced Raphael Assunção on December 18, 2021, at UFC Fight Night 199.
 Simón won the fight via knockout in the second round.

 Simón faced Jack Shore on July 16, 2022, at UFC on ABC 3.
 He won the fight via arm-triangle submission in the second round.
 This win earned Simón his first Performance of the Night bonus award.

 Simón was scheduled to face Song Yadong on April 22, 2023, at UFC Fight Night 222.
 However, the bout was instead delayed a week to UFC on ESPN: Song vs. Simón.
 He lost the fight via technical knockout in the fifth round.

 Simón faced Mario Bautista on January 13, 2024, at UFC Fight Night 234.
 He lost the bout via unanimous decision.

 Simón faced Vinicius Oliveira on June 29, 2024, at UFC 303.
 He lost the fight by unanimous decision.

 Simón faced Javid Basharat on February 22, 2025, at UFC Fight Night 252.
 He won the fight by knockout in the first round.
 This fight earned him another Performance of the Night award.

 Simón was scheduled to face Charles Jourdain on June 14, 2025, at UFC on ESPN 69.
 However, Jourdain withdrew one week before the event due to an eye injury and was replaced by Cameron Smotherman.
 Simón won the fight by unanimous decision.

 Simón faced Raoni Barcelos on November 8, 2025, at UFC Fight Night 264.
 He lost the fight by unanimous decision.

+Simón faced Adrian Yañez on March 28, 2026 at UFC Fight Night 271.
+The bout was declared a majority draw.
+14 out of 15 media outlets scored the bout for Yanez.

+Simón faced Montel Jackson in a rematch on September 26, 2026 at UFC Fight Night 289.
+He lost the fight by technical knockout in the second round.